 At ABC, we are always concerned about moths for our customers and our cleaning of wool rugs includes a final rinse which rends the wool unappetizing to these creatures.
 This 'retardant' feature, combined with a thoroughly cleaned rug will almost completely guarantee prevention of damage during storage.

 There is controversy when it comes to getting rid of these creatures.
 Different books have cited everything from placing an infested rug in the sun for a few hours to rolling them up and placing them in a cavernous freezer.
-The infestation must be dealt with quickly and have a solution to the problem that is as effective as possible.
+It is most important that the infestation be dealt with quickly and the solution to the problem must be found that is as effective as possible.

 A thorough professional treatment and cleaning is the best way to prevent further damage to rugs.
 The treatment will destroy the larvae and the eggs.
 The rug will then be cleaned to remove any residue and dried thoroughly in our cleaning plant.